apostrophecms/docs/docs/cookbook/creating-custom-schema-fields.md

   mixins: [AposInputMixin, AposInputChoicesMixin],
   ```

 The main script starts with the `name` property, which is set by convention to the same value as the name of the file.
-This is followed by the `components` property with an object of the components that we just loaded.
+This is followed by the `components` property, with an object of the components that we just loaded.
 If your component uses the button component, you would add `AposButton` to this object.
 Similarly, the `mixin` property takes an array of the mixins we just imported.

 ```javascript
 props: {